A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms: Discrete setting and DEC

 To be precise a simplicial complex $\del$ is a set of simplices such that every subsimplex of a simplex of $\del$ is in $\del$ and the intersection of any two simplices in $\del$ is a subsimplex of both of them \cite[Section 2]{Munkres84}.
 Hence, one can see that $\del(\Th)$ is indeed a simplicial complex because $\Th$ is a conforming mesh.

 We will need to consider orientations of simplices.
 This is a choice of ordering of the vertices with two orders differing by an even permutation giving the same orientation.
 If we select an ordering of all the vertices of $\Th$, this implies a default orientation for each of the simplices in $\del(\Th)$.
-We let $x_1,\dots, x_N$ be such an enumeration of the vertices of $\Th$.
+We let $x_1,\dots, x_N$ be such an enumeration of the vertices of $\Th$, and henceforth let $\del(\Th)$ (resp. $\del_k(\Th)$) consist of all simplices (resp. $k$-simplices) with their default orientations.

 Associated with the simplicial complex are a chain complex and co-chain complex.
 The space of $k$-chains is the vector space

 where $\sig$ is given the default orientation and the same simplex with the opposite orientation is identified with $-\sig$.